-- The County will hold a public comment period from Wednesday, July 3, 2024, through Saturday, August 3, 2024, regarding the PY 2024 Annual Action Plan and the Citizen Participation Plan Amendment.
-During this period, the draft plans will be available for review in all County public libraries, at the Public Information Desk in the Harmon Turner Building on the Collier County Government Main Campus, in the Community & Human Services (CHS) Division office located at 3339 E Tamiami Trail, Building H, Suite 213, Naples FL 34112, and the Collier County website at www.colliercountyfl.gov..
-Public Services Department, Community and Human Services Division.
-The document will be available in a format accessible to persons with disabilities upon request.
-All comments (received through the CHS office, either written, by telephone, via email, regular mail or in person) from citizens will be considered in preparing the final PY 2024 Annual Action Plan.
-CHS will respond to all comments in writing within 15 days of receipt. - Adoption of the PY 2024 Annual Action Plan and the Citizen Participation Plan Amendment has been scheduled for Tuesday, July 23, 2024, at a regularly scheduled meeting of the Board of County Commissioners (BCC).
+- A public hearing was held on Thursday, June 1 2023, from 9:00 a.m. to 11:00 a.m. at Community and Human Services offices at 3339 E. Tamiami Trail, Building H, Suite 213, Naples FL 34112. - A public comment period began on May 18, 2023, through June 17, 2023, regarding the 2023 Annual Action Plan.
+During this period, the draft AAP was available for review in all County public libraries, at the Public Information Desk in the Harmon Turner Building on the Collier County Government Main Campus, in the Community & Human Services (CHS) Division office located at 3339 E Tamiami Trail, Building H, Suite 213, Naples FL 34112, and the Collier County web site at www.colliercountyfl.gov.
+The documentwas available in a format accessible to persons with disabilities upon request.
+All comments (received through the CHS office, either written, by telephone, via email, regular mail or in person) from citizens will be considered in preparing the final PY 2023 AAP. - A final public hearing was held on July 11, 2023 at a regularly held Board of County Commissioners meeting to review and discuss the draft AAP.